GBHyland/acs-ai-cl25/class-guides/session-1.md

 ```
 {"message":"Describe the damage to the vehicle."}
 ```
-Review the JSON resposne.
+Review the JSON response.
 You should get a JSON reply that includes a response to the question.
 The reply will also include a document object with an array of elements that are relative to the question asked.

 ### Stop Your Enviroments